A Recap of Chris Brown's Rollercoaster Legal History

 Michael Kovac, David Livingston/Getty Images, Twitter

-Brown tweeted a photo of a gash on his chin following an alleged bar brawl with fellow artist Drake at WIP nightclub in New York City.
+Brown tweeted a photo of a gash on his chin following an alleged bar brawl with fellow artist Drake and their entourages at W.i.P. nightclub in New York City.

 Article continues below